chisumo2016/docker-kubernetes/DOCKER INTRODUCTION.md

             { Dependencies and Configuration }
         - Portable artifact, easily shared and moved around .
 Btn Development team  and Operatio Team or Vs
         - Multiple  containers can run on the same machine and share the OS kernel with other container, each running as isolated processes in user space .
-APP A, APP B, APP C, APP D
+APP A, APP B, APP C, APP D Very secure
         - Containers does not require a separate OS kernel.
         - Docker manage all the containers you spin up.
         - Container is running instance of an Image